COMPANY Wintershall Norge

 Alv graduated from the University of Stavanger in 1986 with a Bsc in Microprocessor technology and Economy.
 He also has a master’s degree in Strategy and Leadership from the Norwegian Business School (BI).

 Nils Helge has experience from Africa, Asia, and from North and South America.
 He has been seconded overseas for a total of seven years to Houston, Lagos (Nigeria) and Singapore.
-Before he joined Wintershall Norge, he was director of Statoil's Asia & Oceania Region.
+Before he joined Wintershall Norge, he was director of Equinor's Asia & Oceania Region.
 Nils Helge graduated as an economist from the University of Bergen in 1987.

 Ellen joined Revus in 2004.
 She holds a BSc degree in Engineering from Bergen Engineering College.
-She has more than 20 years of experience within oil and gas including stints with Norsk Hydro, Saga Petroleum, Statoil and BP Norge, where she has provided planning and operational support for offshore drilling & well activity, as well early phase field development and project execution.
+She has more than 20 years of experience within oil and gas including stints with Norsk Hydro, Saga Petroleum, Equinor and BP Norge, where she has provided planning and operational support for offshore drilling & well activity, as well early phase field development and project execution.

 Risk/consequence and cost evaluations have always been an integral part of her work, and she has headed the development of the management systems in both BP Norway Drilling Department and in Revus Energy.